Skip to main content

 thorngate churcher trust

-Caroline is passionate about protecting local health and care resources, and fought successfully to secure the reopening of Blake Maternity Unit at the Gosport War Memorial Hospital in early 2011.
-She has since supported the Children's Heart Unit at Southampton Hospital, met the local Clinical Commissioning Group, visited the War Memorial Hospital, Queen Alexandra Hospital and local GPs and other healthcare providers.
+She frequently fights successfully for local healthcare provision, such as when she secured the reopening of Blake Maternity Unit at the Gosport War Memorial Hospital in early 2011.
+She has since supported the Children's Heart Unit at Southampton Hospital, met the local Clinical Commissioning Group, visited the War Memorial Hospital, Queen Alexandra Hospital (QA) and local GPs and other healthcare providers.
+She regularly meets with staff and management at QA to raise constituents' concerns and keep updated with developments at the site.

 In May 2014, Caroline abseiled down the Spinnaker Tower and in 2012 undertook a parachute jump to raise funds for the Gosport & Fareham branch of the MS Society.

-In January 2018, Caroline was appointed Minister of State at the Department of Health & Social Care.
-In this role, Caroline announced that over 100 NHS hospitals will be able to build Changing Places facilities backed by a £2 million Government fund.
+As Minister, Caroline announced that over 100 NHS hospitals will be able to build Changing Places facilities backed by a £2 million Government fund.
 Caroline is pleased that across the Gosport constituency a number of Changing Places Facilities have been installed or are planned.

 News